 With access to a unified inbox, agents can understand how each customer interaction fits into that customer’s history.
 This can be even further improved with the integration of a CRM like Salesforce or other business systems, offering even more information to agents.
 Connecting a CRM also allows agents to make updates to CRM records right from inside the agent console, improving data quality for future interactions.

-Speed is among the most important benefits of omnichannel customer service because it helps inform how a customer views their entire customer service interaction.
+Speed is among the most important benefits of omnichannel customer support because it helps inform how a customer views their entire customer service interaction.
 Research shows that 80% of American consumers rate speed, convenience, and knowledgeable help as the most important elements of a positive customer experience, and omnichannel customer support provides all three.
-As support teams using omnichannel customer service platforms can handle queries faster, customers also enjoy reduced wait times.
+As support teams using omnichannel customer support software can handle queries faster, customers also enjoy reduced wait times.

-The efficiency created by omnichannel customer service is further improved by integrating a knowledge base.
+The efficiency created by omnichannel customer support is further improved by integrating a knowledge base.
 Agents can easily search for and retrieve the answers they need without leaving the platform.

 Customer support teams that manage multiple channels often experience data silos between their channels.
 This has become a significant problem as organizations add new channels, and research shows that data silos are now a persistent challenge for 90% of organizations.
 Siloed data can cause issues in customer service transactions such as:

 Because omnichannel customer support connects every channel together, all the information is connected too.
 With information sharing in omnichannel customer support, organizations can get a more complete and accurate view of not only customers, but also support teams and how they are functioning.

 Omnichannel customer support allows your agents to provide the best support possible by letting your agents use the right channel for the job.
 If a customer reaches out on social media about a billing issue that would be better resolved over email, omnichannel support lets agents easily shift the conversation to a new channel without the need to start over.